pnxtech/skafos-test/README.md

 $ ./stackdown.sh
 ```

+The container images are stored on my PnxTech Docker Hub repository as public images.

 ## Development Notes
 PnxTech is one of two GitHub repositories I own.
 My cjus repo contains personal projects and PnxTech is more business oriented.